stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/htmlsaveoptions/get_resourcefolderalias/_index.md

 ---
+title: Aspose::Words::Saving::HtmlSaveOptions::get_ResourceFolderAlias method
-title: get_ResourceFolderAlias
+linktitle: get_ResourceFolderAlias
 second_title: Aspose.Words for C++ API Reference
-description: Specifies the name of the folder used to construct URIs of all resources written into an HTML document.
-Default is an empty string.
+description: Aspose::Words::Saving::HtmlSaveOptions::get_ResourceFolderAlias method.
+Specifies the name of the folder used to construct URIs of all resources written into an HTML document.
+Default is an empty string in C++.
 type: docs
 weight: 547
 url: /cpp/aspose.words.saving/htmlsaveoptions/get_resourcefolderalias/